imgproxy/imgproxy/docs/memory_usage_tweaks.md

 There are some imgproxy options that can help you to optimize memory usage and decrease memory fragmentation.

-**Warning:** This is an advanced part.
+**⚠️Warning:** This is an advanced part.
 Please make sure that you know what you're doing before changing anything.

 ### IMGPROXY_DOWNLOAD_BUFFER_SIZE